kgdunn/pid-book/univariate-review/univariate-review.rst

 Another example: you work in a company that produces tablets.
 The machine creates acceptable, unbroken tablets 97% of the time, so :math:`p_\text{acceptable} = 0.97`, so :math:`p_\text{defective} = 0.03`.

 	-	In a future batch of 850,000 tablets, how many tablets are expected to be defective?
-(Most companies will call this quantify this as "the cost of waste".)
+(Most companies will call this quantity "the cost of waste".)

 		:math:`850000 \times (1-0.97) = 25,500` tablets per batch

 	-	You take a random sample of :math:`n` tablets from a large population of :math:`N` tablets.
 What is the chance that **all** :math:`n` tablets are acceptable if :math:`p` is the Bernoulli population parameter of finding acceptable tablets:

 		===================== ================== =================
-		Sample size           :math:`p` = 97%    :math:`p` = 95%
+		Sample size           :math:`p` = 95%    :math:`p` = 97%
 		===================== ================== =================
 		:math:`n=10`
 		:math:`n=50`
 		:math:`n=100`
 		===================== ================== =================

-	-	Are you surprised by the large difference in the number of defective tablets for only a small increase in :math:`p`?
+	-	Are you surprised by the large reduction in the number of defective tablets for only a small increase in :math:`p`?

 Uniform distribution
 =====================

 A :index:`uniform distribution` arises when an observation's value is equally as likely to occur as all the other recorded values.
 The classic example are dice: each face of a die is equally as likely to show up as any of the others.
 This forms a discrete, uniform distribution.

 The histogram for an event with 4 possible outcomes that are uniformly distributed is shown below.
-Notice that the sample histogram will not necessarily have equal bar heights for all categories (bins).
+Notice that the *sample* histogram will not necessarily have equal bar heights for all categories (bins).

 .. image:: ../figures/univariate/histogram-4-cuts.png
 	:align: center